TheReverendB/avrae-repo/SimpleMagicItems/sWoodlands.md

 Syntax and spells - `!sWoodlands ?`

-This alias will create a counter that recharges 1d6+4 on long rest.
-If you use the last charge it will tell you whether the staff loses its properties.
+### This alias will create a counter and use charges based on your character sheet version.
+The default version in Avrae currently is 2024.
+The 2024 Staff of the Woodlands has a different total uses, reset and cost for casting Pass without Trace.
+If your counter has the wrong amount of charges you can delete it, change your settings and run the alias again or edit the counter (see `!help cc edit`).

+Otherwise:
+`!csettings version 2014` will set your character sheet version to 2014 (you can also set this to 2024 in the same way) `!cc delete woodlands` will delete your counter `!sWoodlands` will create a new counter for your character

 Alias written by @Velglarn#4688 Thanks so much for sharing!

 The code behind these aliases will be posted as available on my [Github](https://github.com/TheReverendB/avrae-aliases)